Shuggatank/Garage_Tracker_Front/README.md

 Garage Tracker lets you keep track of all the work done on your vehicle.
-Search by VIN to get the most accurate information and add it to
+Search by VIN to get the most accurate information and add it to your garage.
+Keep track of each individual vehicles record with a quick and easy form system.
 ### The Approach
 I started with a wireframe of the site.
 This gave me a rough idea of how I wanted the site to look like and how the functionality would be presented to the user.
 I knew I wanted to use Bootstrap, so I install that from the start.
 I created a new angular project and started with the navbar component.